-Veterans that need home repairs done (or even repairs to appliances including heaters or AC units) can contact Operation Homefront.
+Veterans that need free home repairs done (or even repairs to appliances including heaters or AC units) can contact Operation Homefront.
 Charities, members or the non-profit and businesses in the community donate the tools, new appliances, and “volunteer hours” to help the veteran and their family deal with any challenges in their housing situation.
 Handyman also help fix a home too, for free.
 Find details on charities that help veterans fix a home and Operation Homefront.

 VOA, also known as Volunteers of America, is a charitable organization that has hundreds of locations and tens of thousands of volunteers, one of which will be near you.
-They perform a number of activities for low income families, immigrants, the homeless and others.
+They perform a number of activities for low income families, immigrants, the homeless, veterans and others.
 One that may be offered includes free repairs to a home, condo, townhome, apartment, or other housing unit.
 Free home repairs are done by volunteers from the charity.